 Right is the index state, built to match the items in the request signal.

-The procedure is:
+The procedure is as follows:

 (1..18)